section-engineering-education/engineering-education/content/articles/picking-pdf-and-image-from-phone-storage/index.md

 [Screenshot](!/engineering-education/picking-pdf-and-image-from-phone-storage/screenshot.png)

 ### Coclusion
 This tutorial is only meant to guide you through.
-You need to try the codes provided to practice and master the concept.
+First, you need to try the codes provided to practice and master the concept.
+[Intents](https://developer.android.com/guide/components/intents-filters) have various uses in Android development and should well understood.

-Happy codding!!!.
+Happy coding!!!.